edmundhung/conform/packages/conform-react/README.md

 It provides several helpers to remove the boilerplate when configuring a form control.

-You are also recommended to create a wrapper on top if you need to integrate with custom input component.
-As the helper also derives attributes for [accessibility](/docs/accessibility.md#configuration) concerns and helps [focus management](/docs/focus-management.md#focusing-before-javascript-is-loaded).
+You are recommended to create a wrapper on top if you need to integrate with custom input component.
+As the helper derives attributes for [accessibility](/docs/accessibility.md#configuration) concerns and helps [focus management](/docs/focus-management.md#focusing-before-javascript-is-loaded).

-Instead of doing this:
+Before:

 ```tsx
 import { useForm } from '@conform-to/react';